smussenden/spring20-data-journalism/README.md

 * [Forum Post 3](https://umd.instructure.com/courses/1268776/discussion_topics/3706531?module_item_id=9690996): The boundaries of what qualifies as "data journalism" are not easily defined.
 Read "Why Journalists Should Use Data" and "Why Data Journalism is Important".
 In 200 words or less, write your own preferred definition, why you are interested in learning to do it, and how you hope to incorporate it in the journalism work you do going forward.

 #### Week 2 - Feb.
 4
+*Tuesday Class*
+TK
+*Online tutorial lab | Due by Sunday at 11:59 p.m.*
+TK
+*Optional study session*
+Held at regular time this week, Friday @ 11:30am - 1:50pm.
+If you can't make the study session but need help, reach out before the session to set up a time to meet with me.
+*Readings | Complete by Sunday at 11:59 p.m.*
+TK
+*Forum Posts | Due by Sunday at 11:59 p.m.*
+TK
+*Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
 TK

 #### Week 3 - Feb.
 11
 TK
 #### Week 4 - Feb.
 18